April / May / June

 The cost of the project is $16.2 million, with primary funding coming from an $11.2 million Federal Emergency Management Agency (FEMA) grant administered by the Mississippi Emergency Management Agency (MEMA).
 The Mississippi Department of Marine Resources is providing $5 million in additional funding.
 Completion of the construction phase is expected to be 18-20 months.

-“This project is one of the very best representations of how a University and the state of Mississippi have worked together with the Federal Emergency Management Agency to effectively and responsibly use federal recovery monies to rebuild a storm resilient and environmentally compatible waterfront facility lost during Katrina,” said Dr. Monty Graham, interim director of GCRL and chair of the Department of Marine Science at USM.
+“This project is one of the very best representations of how a University and the state of Mississippi have worked together with the Federal Emergency Management Agency to effectively and responsibly use federal recovery monies to rebuild a storm resilient and environmentally compatible waterfront facility lost during Katrina,” said Dr. Monty Graham, interim director of GCRL and chair of the Division of Marine Science at USM.

 The MEC’s programs are designed to increase visitors’ understanding of how coastal sciences and research enhance the quality of their lives, promote sustainability of coastal resources and how individuals can use this knowledge to make responsible decisions concerning coastal resources.
 Its buildings will be important educational tools - appropriate to the landscape, storm-resistant, and built with environmentally sustainable materials and systems.